 Overall marron stocks are considered sustainable-adequate due to stable recreational catches above 50,000 marron.
-Fishery independent survey data collected up until 2016, however, indicated that marron stocks are under pressure from environmental conditions (reduced rainfall and river flow), illegal fishing (a marron poaching operation was identified as operating in the Shannon River in 2017), and potentially unsustainable levels of fishing at some easily accessed and popular sites.
-For more information, refer to RAR (in prep.).
+Fishery independent survey data collected up until 2016, however, indicated that marron stocks are under pressure from environmental conditions (reduced rainfall and river flow), illegal fishing and potentially unsustainable levels of fishing at some easily accessed and popular sites.
+For more information, refer to the RAR (in prep.).